alaindet/learn-angular/README.md

+# Learn Angular

-This is my sandbox repository to try out tips, tricks and learning projects about **Angular**, **RxJS** and more.
-I'm happy to share my thoughts and discoveries here.
-See you!
+This is my sandbox to try out tips, tricks and learning new things about **Angular** and its ecosystem